ga0357r/cheat-sheets/misc/ssl-certs.md

 5. Locate the certificate file `ca.pem` on your SD Card/Internal Storage using the file manager.
 6. Select to load it.
 7. Done!

+## on IOS devices
+The exact steps vary device-to-device, but here is a generalised guide:
+1. Send ca.pem to your device.
+Send email to yourself adding ca.pem as an attachment
+2. Make sure to login to email via browser: safari/chrome.
+3. Open the attachment(ca.pem), press install
+4. Done!